t-regx/t-regx.github.io/docs/introduction.md

 pattern('[A-Z]+', 'im')->matches($subject);
 ```

-To see more about automatic delimiters, go to [Automatic Delimiters](delimiters.md).
+To learn more, go to [Automatic Delimiters](delimiters.md).

 ### Old-school patterns

-Of course you can still used delimitered patterns with flags.
+Of course, you can still use delimitered patterns with flags.
 Both versions are equal with each other.
 ```php
 pattern('/[A-Z]+/im')->matches($subject);
 ```